skip to content

 Registering outbound addresses for access control

-However, sometimes this is not possible and institutions may need to register public address ranges with external organisations to permit access to journals or other services.
+However, sometimes this is not possible and institutions may need to register global address ranges with external organisations to permit access to journals or other services.
 In this situation, it is strongly recommended that the entire UDN address space is used, to allow for changes in the ranges used both by the institution and the NAT service.

 It is likely major changes will be preceded by an advisory being circulated, but this is not guaranteed and there is likely to be little time between this notice and the change taking effect, requiring a rapid update of the addresses registered with the external service.

-If any of these limitations are a problem (in particular, that outbound addresses may change without notice, or that an outbound address may be shared with another institution), an institution may have to consider running its own NAT or proxy service for traffic from its own IP addresses to all or just the service which depends on a fixed, exclusive address.
+If any of these limitations are a problem (in particular, that the global addresses may change without notice, or that an outbound address may be shared with another institution), an institution may have to consider running its own NAT or proxy service for traffic from its own IP addresses to all or just the service which depends on a fixed, exclusive address.
 The Managed Firewall Service offered by the UIS can achieve this.

 Logging